 Each semester the CETL also hosts an evening orientation for adjunct instructors where participants meet new colleagues, explore the academic culture at AU and are introduced to key instructional resources across the university.
 Special sessions are designed specifically to address the undergraduate and graduate learning environments.
 AU faculty members provide discussion and guidance related to the many aspects of the faculty experience.
 Some sessions are interactive and designed to promote discussion and the opportunity to ask questions.

 Orientation attendees are provided with a binder of materials that can be accessed here: Adjunct Orientation Binder Documents (ZIP).
-These materials include information covering Student Life (files 2-5), Course Planning (files 6-17), Learning Environment (files 18-19), WebAdvisor (files 20-23) and Moodle (files 24-25).
+These materials include information covering Syllabus/Support (files 2-15), Student Life (files 16-19), Learning Environment (files 20-22), Learning Activities (files 23-31) and WebAdvisor/Moodle (files 32-36).

 FALL 2014 New Adjunct Instructor Orientation